Manifest destiny: Legacy and consequences

+manifest destiny of the nineteenth-century United States, then China was twentieth-century Japan's manifest destiny."

 Criticisms

 Critics have condemned manifest destiny as an ideology used to justify dispossession and genocide against indigenous peoples.
 Critics argue it resulted in the forceful settler-colonial displacement of Indigenous Americans in order to carry out colonial expansion.

 Critics at the time of the country's growing desire for expansion doubted the country's ability to rule such an extensive empire.